-Next to purge and preload Remote cache table.
+Next ,we need to purge and preload Remote cache table.
 To do this, open cmd with admin rights again and run the below commands

-You see the changes are loaded into cache.
+You will see, the changes are loaded into cache.

 Now we are done with the required changes and we are ready to install Configmgr Client.